 Petition to Excellency Secretary General, United Nations Organization New York, USA

-Establish a Universal Center for Dialogue in Lebanon & Designate Lebanon Land for Dialogue
+Establish a UN Universal Center for Dialogue and Conflict Resolution in Lebanon

 Petition to Mayor Ken Moore, City Of Franklin, Board of Aldermen